enviromapholdings/Docs/getting-started-analyst/print-barcodes.rst

 .. tip::

-	Try not to move your moouse when selecting a collection.
-Try to click on the collection without clicking on the collection's text.
+	Having trouble selecting a collection?
+When selecting the collection, try clicking on the collection's text and keeping your mouse still.

 .. attention::